Welcome to Calgary Zoo School Programs!

 The Vermilion Energy Empty Backpack program ensures vulnerable students in Calgary have the chance to experience the zoo’s unique education programs.

 Check out our FAQs for answers to common questions about our virtual programming and information on how we are adapting our school programs for COVID-19.

-If you are able to visit the zoo, we are prepared to safely engage you in our school programs!
+If you are able to visit the zoo in compliance with AHS restrictions, we are prepared to safely engage you in our school programs!
 We have temporarily reduced our suite of on-site programs.

 These on-site programs are currently* available: